The Steve Wilkos Show

-The Steve Wilkos Show is a syndicated American tabloid talk show hosted by Steve Wilkos.
-The series is a spin-off of the Jerry Springer show, where Wilkos was employed as head of security.
+The Steve Wilkos Show is an American syndicated tabloid talk show hosted by Steve Wilkos.
+The series was a spin-off of the Jerry Springer show, where Wilkos was employed as head of security.
 The Steve Wilkos Show debuted on September 10, 2007, two months after Wilkos' departure as director of security on Jerry Springer.
-As of September 2025, the show is airing its nineteenth season.
+As of September 2025, the show is airing its nineteenth and final season.

-Description
+Production

-The Steve Wilkos show is a spin-off from the Steve to the Rescue segments on Jerry Springer.
+The Steve Wilkos Show is a spin-off from the Steve to the Rescue segments on Jerry Springer.
 Some of the topics he covers include adultery, domestic abuse, child molestation, child abuse, paternity, disrespectful children, teenage pregnancy, drug and alcohol abuse, rape, theft, phobia, murder, kidnapping, and missing person reports.

 Polygraph exams are entirely used on the show as a means of resolving issues, despite inconclusive evidence of their effectiveness/accuracy.
 Daniel Ribacoff, a polygraph expert, is commonly featured on the show to explain polygraph results.

 History

 Wilkos has appeared twice on Maury; first in 2008, and then on its 2,500th episode in 2013.

-On November 22, 2013, The Steve Wilkos Show celebrated its 1000th episode, along with Jerry Springer and Rachelle Wilkos as special guests.
+On November 22, 2013, The Steve Wilkos Show celebrated its 1,000th episode, along with Jerry Springer and Rachelle Wilkos as special guests.
 The episode looked back on its first seven seasons.

 The Steve Wilkos Show celebrated its tenth anniversary in September 2016.
 Steve and Rachelle Wilkos, as well as the producers, hosted a series of tributes entitled "A Decade of Steve", looking back on the first nine seasons.

-Starting in the 2021–22 television season, a few television stations began removing the show from their lineup likely due to new shows debuting that would push the program into the late night and early morning hours.
-Some stations that pulled the show from their lineup include WXMI in Grand Rapids, Michigan, KZJO in Seattle, Washington, KTLA in Los Angeles, California, WSFL-TV in Miami, Florida, KWGN in Denver, Colorado and KSWB in San Diego, California.
+As of May 2025, the broadcast coverage of the series in the United States is 87 percent.